A nutter's campaign against lads mags has won the support of an influential group of MSPs.

 Yeah fatherlessness and relationship breakdown is caused by young men reading lads mags.
 What a brainwave!

-"selfish irresponsibility" is exactly the kind of lazy generalisation I would expect from absolutely all soggy-biscuit-eating Tories.
-The same lazy generalisation they rouse from its slumber every time a kid stabs someone, having apparently
+pregnancy" to "selfish irresponsibility" is exactly the kind of lazy generalisation I would expect from absolutely all soggy-biscuit-eating Tories.
+The same lazy generalisation they rouse from its slumber every time a kid stabs

 Anti-porn campaigner Margaret Forbes is urging fellow nutters to boycott supermarkets displaying lads' mags.